DPS International, Gurgaon is an authorised IB World School for the Primary Years Programme.

 The core curriculum is delivered by the class teacher, while specialist teachers deliver Hindi, Visual Arts, Music, Physical Education and Dance.
 Information Communication Technology is integrated throughout all aspects of the curriculum.

-Various assessment strategies are used to gather insights into what students know, how they are progressing, and what they have ultimately learned.
-Students are provided opportunities to share their learning experiences and understanding with others through events such as the PYP Exhibition ( Grade 5), unit-related presentations and student-led conferences.Efforts are made to cultivate positive attitudes such as appreciation, commitment, confidence, cooperation, creativity, curiosity, empathy, enthusiasm, independence, integrity, respect, and tolerance which build the attributes of the IB Learner Profile.
+Various assessment strategies are used to gather insights into what students know, how they are progressing and what is their enduring understanding.
+Students get opportunities to share their learning experiences and understanding with others through events such as the PYP Exhibition ( Grade 5), unit-related presentations and student-led conferences.
+They are encouraged to cultivate positive attitudes such as appreciation, commitment, confidence, cooperation, creativity, curiosity, empathy, enthusiasm, independence, integrity, respect, and tolerance which build the attributes of the IB Learner Profile.

 Students are encouraged to apply their learning by taking action within the school community and the broader world.
 Effective action is voluntary and empowers students to exercise their initiative and assume responsibilities.